 - Detailed overview of account balance and spending history

 - Automatically setting money aside into a savings account

 - Fee-free withdrawal at over 60,000 ATM’s across the US

 - Instantly being able to pay other Chime users

 … and many others.
 The company’s appeal comes from simplifying the whole banking process from setting up an account to the removal of hidden fees.

-Chime can be used by any American citizen above 18.
-More specifically, accounts can only be offered to members with a valid SSN, living in the United States and District of Columbia.
+Chime can be used by any American citizen above 18 years of age.
+More specifically, accounts can only be offered to members with a valid SSN, living address in the United States and District of Columbia.